Preparing for a Dot Audit

 The DOT accident registry is an important component in determining a company’s motor carrier safety rating.
 If the company has more than 1.5 reportable DOT accidents per million miles, the carrier automatically receives a “conditional” rating before the audit even starts.
 Depending on the findings, the carrier could receive an “unsatisfactory” rating.

 The results of routine roadside truck inspections can also result in a “conditional” or “unsatisfactory” rating.
 When the roadside inspections result in an “out-of-service finding of over 34 percent, the carrier receives an “unsatisfactory” rating.
-Any HAZMAT deficiencies found during a roadside inspections also results in an “unsatisfactory” rating.
+Any HAZMAT deficiencies found during a roadside inspection also result in an “unsatisfactory” rating.

 Drug and Alcohol Testing